-Murthal is everybody’s favorite when it comes to one day road trip from Delhi, courtesy the mouth-watering, buttery paranthas which are truly heavenly.
-The road side dhabas here serve some of the best food you’ll have anywhere!
+Murthal is everybody’s favourite when it comes to one-day road trip from Delhi, courtesy the mouth-watering, buttery paranthas which are truly heavenly.
+The roadside dhabas here serve some of the best food you’ll have anywhere!
 And it’s reason enough for one to take a day and visit this place for a great day.

 A historically significant city, Alwar is one of the oldest kingdoms of Rajputana and has a quite a few things to offer in terms of tourism and sightseeing.
 The grandeur and splendour of Rajasthani architecture is very much visible in the City Palace of Alwar.
 The Sariska Tiger Reserve can also be visited while on a trip to Alwar.

 Located in the Mewat district of Haryana, Nuh is a small city which houses some important historical monuments and ruins.
 A one day trip from Delhi to Nuh will be a great experience, especially for the history buffs.
 The shaking minarets is something specific to Nuh.
 Other monuments and places of interest in Nuh are the Chui Mai Pond or Tank, the town of Sheikh Musa, Kotla and a few religious sites.